YedukrishnanTY/Connect-Social-Media/README.md

 admin login id - admin@gmail.com

-password - admin123 (if you want to change it , you can do it in the code(form.jsx))
+password - admin123 (if you want to change it , you can do it in the code(form.jsx)) (If you're changing it ,please add the same data to db through registration.)

 install node &
 use this cmd - npm -i (in client folder and server folder too.... )